-Kid Rock Slams Joy Behar On ‘Fox & Friends’, ‘Screw That Joy Behar B***h’, Show Apologizes
+Kid Rock Slams Joy Behar On ‘Fox & Friends,’ ‘Screw That Joy Behar B***h,’ Show Apologizes

 — HuffPost (@HuffPost) November 30, 2018

-Kid Rock, for his part, has been an outspoken supporter of Donald Trump, and has even appeared at the Oval Office, along with rapper Kanye West, at the signing of a bill to update the way musicians are paid royalties.
+Kid Rock, for his part, has been an outspoken supporter of Donald Trump and has even appeared at the Oval Office, along with rapper Kanye West, at the signing of a bill to update the way musicians are paid royalties.

-Similarly, as MSN reported at the time, Kid Rock joined Donald Trump at a Michigan campaign stop, helping the president stump for Republican U.S. Senate candidate John James.
+Similarly, as MSN reported at the time, Kid Rock joined Donald Trump at a Michigan campaign stop helping the president stump for Republican U.S. Senate candidate John James.
 James lost to Democrat Debbie Stabenow.